docarray/docarray/docs/data_types/3d_mesh/3d_mesh.md

 # 3D Mesh

+DocArray supports many different modalities including `3D Mesh`.
+This section will show you how to use DocArray to load and handle 3D data in DocArray.

+A 3D mesh is the structural build of a 3D model consisting of polygons.
+Most 3D meshes are created via professional software packages, such as commercial suites like Unity, or the free open source Blender 3D.

 !!! note
     This feature requires `trimesh`.
 You can install all necessary dependencies via:
     ```cm
-    pip install "docarray[mesh]".
+    pip install "docarray[mesh]"
     ```

-A 3D mesh is the structural build of a 3D model consisting of polygons.
-Most 3D meshes are created via professional software packages, such as commercial suites like Unity, or the free open source Blender 3D.

 ## Vertices and Faces representation

-A 3D mesh can be represented by its vertices and faces.
-Vertices are points in a 3D space, represented as a tensor of shape (n_points, 3).
-Faces are triangular surfaces that can be defined by three points in 3D space, corresponding to the three vertices of a triangle.
-Faces can be represented as a tensor of shape (n_faces, 3).
+A 3D mesh can be represented by its vertices and faces:

+- **Vertices** are points in a 3D space, represented as a tensor of shape `(n_points, 3)`.
+- **Faces** are triangular surfaces that are defined by three points in 3D space, corresponding to the three vertices of a triangle.
+They can be represented as a tensor of shape `(n_faces, 3)`.
 Each number in that tensor refers to an index of a vertex in the tensor of vertices.

 ### Load vertices and faces

-You can store your url as a Mesh3DUrl and then call `.load()` on it.
-This will return a `VerticesAndFaces` object, that contains the vertices and faces information in two corresponding tensors.
+First, let's define our class `MyMesh3D`, that extends [`BaseDoc`][docarray.base_doc.doc.BaseDoc] and provides  attributes to store our 3D data.
+It has an `url` attribute of type [`Mesh3DUrl`][docarray.typing.url.url_3d.mesh_url.Mesh3DUrl].
+To store the vertices and faces, DocArray provides the `VerticesAndFaces` class, that has a `vertices` attribute and a `faces` attribute, both of type `AnyTensor`.
+This especially comes in handy later when we want to display our 3D mesh.

+But for now, let's create a `MyMesh3D` instance with an url to a remote `.obj` file:

 ```python
 from docarray import BaseDoc
 from docarray.documents.mesh.vertices_and_faces import VerticesAndFaces
 from docarray.typing import Mesh3DUrl